ryanwebster90/texture-synthesis-lab/README.md

 What are the advantages and disadvantages of each?

 For your report I would like:

-The code, your answers for each exercise in a text file (2.3-2.5, 2.6, 2.7, 4.1-4.2) and finally the synthesized images from Exercise 4.
+Synthesize a small report.
+Include your answers for each exercise (2.3-2.7), 4.1-4.2.
+Finally include a short description of each algorithm as well as the synthesized images from each (Including Patch based algorithm).

 *4.3: Compute the position maps (see slides) of each image using the algorithm from (1).
 Provide a small analysis.